-By the time a rep is preparing a proposal or presentation, they need to be able to describe the specific problems or opportunities this prospect or client is facing and the “big picture” goals the customer has laid out.
+By the time a sales rep is preparing a proposal or presentation, they need to be able to describe the specific problems or opportunities this prospect or client is facing and the “big picture” goals the customer has laid out.
 The proposal or presentation should create a compelling case that making a change is in the customer’s best interests, and that your company is their best choice.

-Here are five questions you can use to challenge your reps to see if they are on track to deliver this kind of killer proposal or presentation:
+Here are five questions you can use to challenge your sales reps to see if they are on track to deliver this kind of killer proposal or presentation:

 1. Who will read your proposal or attend you presentation?